rubygems/rubygems/CONTRIBUTING.md

 ### Git

 Please sign your commits.
-Although not required in order for you to contribute, it does ensures that any code submitted by you wasn't altered while you were transferring it, and proves that it was you who submitted it and not someone else.
+Although not required in order for you to contribute, it ensures that any code submitted by you wasn't altered while you were transferring it, and proves that it was you who submitted it and not someone else.